 Use a big enough sample size - otherwise analysis may be overconfident and avoid drawing conclusions based on insufficient data.

-In the case of imbalanced classes, construct replications (with tiered re-sampling)
+In the case of imbalanced classes, construct replications (with tiered re-sampling).

+At a minimum, conduct/present evaluation at the class-level to communicate whether good or equal performance exists at important subsets of modeling.

 Avoid information leaks (cross-validation).

 Test set should be set aside for final analysis and no alterations to the modeling framework should be allowed after the test set is applied and the model is evaluated.
 Best practice is to have a training – validation – test splits.
-Training and validation splits can be used iteratively, and test set is preserved for final model evaluation.
+Training and validation splits can be used iteratively (i.e., k-fold cross-validation being best/preferred practice), and test set is preserved for final model evaluation.

+Class (im)balance within these partitions is important for delivering the most accurate predictions (I.e., the partitions should be similar) or answering scientific questions (I.e., how will the model generalize to differences reflected by them, such as hotter and drier days)

+Optionally, consider what was used to calibrate/train external estimates/models that you’re using as inputs (acknowledging that this may represent a weaker data leak)

 Good references: